mrrooster/gofish/README.md

 The first time you run it you will be given a URL to visit.
 You should ideally visit this using a browser on the machine you're running gofish from, as the URL has a callback that tells gofish it's authorised.

-However, if this isn't possible, visit the URL on another machie, and when you have given 'gofish' access to your google drive you'll get redirected to a localhost URL that will 404.
+However, if this isn't possible, visit the URL on another machine, and when you have given 'gofish' access to your google drive you'll get redirected to a localhost URL that will 404.

 At this point change the 'localhost' section of the URL in your browser to the IP or hostname of the machine you're running gofish on.
 This should cause the callback to work as expected.